AorySoft/Slackbot/readme.md

 - `/test_bot` - Test if the bot can post messages to Slack
 - `/test_events` - Test if the events subscription is working
 - `/test_event_subscription` - Test if Slack events are reaching the server
+- `/health` - Check the health status of the bot

 ### Using the Bot in Slack

 The bot will automatically respond to messages in channels it's invited to.
 For best results:

 1. Ask direct questions
-2. Use thumbs-down reactions to flag incorrect answers
+2. Use "-1" reactions to flag incorrect answers
 3. Wait for admin review of flagged questions

 ## 🖥️ Admin Dashboard